Assamese literature: Shankari literature (1490-1700 AD)

 In Assamese literature, the era of Shankardeva or Shankari era, incorporates the literary works that were produced mostly as pertinent to the Neo-Vaishnavite movement which propagated the Ekasarana Nama-Dharma.
 Sankardeva’s contribution to Assamese literature is multidimensional and spread through different genres of literature.
 He is credited with building on past cultural relics and devising new forms of music (Borgeet), theatrical performance (Ankia Naat, Bhaona), dance (Sattriya), literary language (Brajavali).
 Sankardev produced a large body of work.
 Though there were others before him who wrote in the language of the common man, it was Sankardev who opened the floodgates and inspired others like Madhavdev to carry on where he left off.
-His magnum opus is the Kirtana-Ghosha which contains narrative verses glorifying Shri krishna, meant for community singing.
-His other prominent literary works include the rendering of eight books of the Bhagavata Purana including the Adi Dasama (Book X), Harishchandra-upakhyana, Bhakti-pradip, Nimi-navasiddha-samvada, Bhakti-ratnakara (Sanskrit verses, mostly from the Bhagavata, compiled into a book), Anadi-patana, Gunamala and many plays like Cihna Yatra, Rukmini haran, Patni prasad, Keli gopal, Kurukshetra yatra and Srirama vijaya.
+His magnum opus is the Kirtana-Ghosha which contains narrative verses glorifying Shri Krishna, meant for community singing.
+His other prominent literary works include the rendering of eight books of the Bhagavata Purana including the Adi Dasama (ādidaśama, Book X), Harishchandra-upakhyana (hariścandra upākhyāna), Bhakti-pradip (bhaktipradīpa), Nimi-navasiddha-samvada (niminavasiddhasaṃvāda), Bhakti-ratnakara (bhaktiratnākara; Sanskrit verses, mostly from the Bhagavata, compiled into a book), Anadi-patana, Gunamala and many plays like Cihna yatra (cihna-yātrā), Rukmini haran (rukmiṇī-haraṇa), Patni prasad (patnī-prasāda), Keli Gopal (keli-gopāla), Kurukshetra yatra (kurukṣetra-yātrā) and Srirama vijaya (śrīrāma-vijaya).